Spring Garden Revival

 Safety Regulations, Insurance Requirements & Utility Coordination for Pruning Operations in Natick

-All pruning operations in Natick must comply with ANSI Z133.1 Safety Standards, including the use of PPE (hard hats, eye/face protection, chainsaw chaps, and climbing gear), and fall protection for work >6 feet above ground.
-Equipment must be inspected daily, and chainsaw operators require certification.
-Electrical safety is paramount: maintain a 10 feet minimum distance from power lines (greater for higher voltages), and only qualified line clearance arborists may work near utilities.
-Contractors must carry general liability insurance (1M minimum, 2M aggregate recommended), environmental impairment coverage, workers compensation, and bonding for municipal contracts.
-Coordination with utility companies and the Natick Department of Public Works is required before work begins.
+Safety is paramount in all pruning operations, with ANSI Z133.1 standards requiring personal protective equipment (PPE) such as hard hats, eye/face protection, chainsaw chaps, and fall protection for work >6 feet above ground.
+Equipment must be inspected daily, and aerial lift operation must comply with OSHA.
+Electrical safety protocols require a minimum approach distance of 10 feet from power lines, and only qualified line clearance arborists may work near utilities.
+Insurance requirements include 1M minimum general liability (2M aggregate recommended), environmental impairment coverage, workers compensation, and professional liability for assessment work.
+Coordination with utility companies and municipal departments is required before starting work.

 Natick Department of Public Works